-Gender balance has not been explicitly considered or implemented in the process.
+Gender balance is explicitly considered and effectively implemented in the process.

 3.8 - Do any sites on your Tentative List already benefit from other international designations either under other UNESCO Conventions/Programmes or under the Ramsar Convention on Wetlands?

 Not applicable